Computational-Plant-Science/slappt/README.md

 ## Overview

-`slappt` composes Slurm job scripts for [Apptainer](https://apptainer.org/docs/user/main/) workflows from config files or CLI args.
+`slappt` generates and submits Slurm job scripts for [Apptainer](https://apptainer.org/docs/user/main/) workflows.
+Jobs can be configured in YAML or via CLI.

 ## Requirements

-`slappt` requires only Python3.8+.
+`slappt` requires Python3.8+ and a few core dependencies, including `click`, `pyaml`, `paramiko`, and `requests`, among others.

-`slappt` can also submit scripts to remote clusters.
-To submit a job script, the host machine must be able to connect via key- or password-authenticated SSH to the target cluster.
+To submit a job script, the host machine must either run `slurmctld` with standard commands available, or must be able to connect via key- or password-authenticated SSH to the target cluster.

 ## Installation